What Is Proof-of-Stake vs. Proof-of-Work?

 How Do You Earn Proof-of-Stake?

-PoS has its internal consensus mechanisms, all of which are used by the blockchain.
+PoS has its internal consensus mechanisms, all used by the blockchain.
 The PoS can't be earned, but users can help secure the network by earning rewards by using different crypto tokens participating in the PoS validation process.

 Can Bitcoin Be Converted to Proof-of-Stake?